-SMR
+SMR.

-The SMR is the Standardized Mortality Ratio, which is the mortality rate-ratio between the diabetes patients and the general population.
-In real studies we would subtract the deaths and the person-years among the diabetes patients from those of the general population, but since we do not have access to these, we make the comparison to the general population at large, i.e. also including the diabetes patients.
-We now want to include the population mortality rates as a fixed variable in the split dataset; for each record in the split dataset we attach the value of the population mortality for the relevant sex, and and calendar time.
-This can be achieved in two ways: Either we just use the current split of follow-up time and allocate the population mortality rates for some suitably chosen (mid-)point of the follow-up in each, or we make a second split by date, so that follow-up in the diabetes patients is in the same classification of age and data as the population mortality table.
+SMR (Standardized Mortality Ratio), is the mortality rate-ratio between the diabetes patients and the general population.
+In real studies we would subtract the deaths and the person-years among the diabetes patients from those of the general population in order to get the non-diabetic population for comparison, but since we do not have access to the total diabtes population, we make the comparison to the general population at large, i.e. also including the diabetes patients.
+So we now want to include the population mortality rates as a fixed variable in the split dataset; for each record in the split dataset we attach the value of the population mortality for the relevant sex, and and calendar time.
+This can be achieved in two ways:

-5. We will use the former approach, using the dataset split in 6 month intervals, and then include as an extra variable the population mortality as available from the data set M.dk.
-First create the variables in the diabetes dataset that we need for matching with the population mortality data, that is age, date and sex at the midpoint of each of the intervals (or rater at a point 3 months after the left endpoint of the interval - recall we split the follow-up in 6 month intervals).
-We need to have variables of the same type when we merge, so we must transform the sex variable in M.dk to a factor, and must for each follow-up interval in the SL data have an age and a period variable that can be used in merging with the population data.
+- Either we just use the current split of follow-up time and allocate the population mortality rates for some suitably chosen (mid-)point of the follow-up in each, - or we make a second split by date, so that follow-up in the diabetes patients is in the same classification of age and data as the population mortality table. - 5.
+We will use the former approach, using the dataset split in 6 month intervals, and then include as an extra variable the population mortality as available from the data set M.dk.

+First create the variables in the diabetes dataset that needed for matching with the population mortality data, that is sex and the rounded age and date at the midpoint of each of the intervals (or rater at a point 3 months after the left endpoint of the interval - recall we split the follow-up in 6 month intervals).

+We must have variables of the same name and type when we merge the diabetes data frame with the population mortality data frame, so we must transform the sex variable in M.dk to a factor, and must for each follow-up interval in the SL data have an age and a period variable that can be used in merging with the population mortality data.

-Then match the rates from M.dk into SL - sex, Am and Pm are the common variables, and therefore the match is on these variables:
+Then match the rates from M.dk into SL - sex, Am and Pm are the common variables in the two data frames, and therefore the match will be on these variables: